chase0aks/Voice-Controlled-Car/README.md

-# Voice Control Car
+# Voice Controlled Car

 ## Overview

-The RC Car Control with Voice Commands project allows you to control a remote-controlled car using voice commands.
-This project leverages PocketSphinx for speech recognition and is designed for hobbyists and enthusiasts who want to add voice control to their RC car.
+The Voice-Controlled RC Car project enables you to control a radio-controlled car using voice commands.
+This project is ideal for those who want to add an exciting layer of interactivity to their RC car experience by issuing voice commands for control.

 ## Features

 ### 1. Voice Control

-- Control your RC car by giving voice commands.
+- Effortlessly control your RC car using voice commands.
 - Supported commands include "forward," "back," "left," "right," "donuts," and "stop."

 ### 2. Motor Control